 Threats from the offline world.

-Technology can also be leveraged to protect your valuables and loved ones in the real world.
+Fortunately, technology can also serve as a resource to safeguard your cherished belongings and dear ones in the tangible world.
 There are several home security systems available on the market to help you secure your home and valuable assets.
 Similarly, you can also try using vehicle tracker to protect your car or bike.
 They use GPS to provide real-time data and you can easily know their exact location no matter where they are.
 There are also features like motion alerts and geo-fencing that let you know as soon as your car starts moving so you can seek help from authorities quickly and retrieve it as soon as possible.

 Here are some more tips to keep you safe: